miguelsan/rfcs/proposed/0000-make-events-searchable.md

 ## Summary
 [summary]: #summary

 Events are not included in search and filter so far.
-If Events are activated, all of them are allways visible, which is not usable for our clients.
+If Events are activated, all of them are always visible, which is not usable for our clients.
 We need to make them searchable.

 ## Context
 [context]: #context

-Since the the beginning of the year, https://pioneersofchange.org/landkarte/ is using the event fuction at kvm.
+Since the the beginning of the year, https://pioneersofchange.org/landkarte/ is using the event fuction at Kvm.
 In Minsk Hackers developed the entry form for new events.
 As soon as this is online and in use by many, the map will be useless if you can not filter these events.

+Events do not only need to be searchable, but the results must also be filtered by bounding box and sorted by start/end dates.

 ## Decision
 [decision]: #decision